 I know I’m not the only one who suffers with this.
 By nature, women face a triple threat of risk factors when it comes to arthritis: biology, genetic predisposition, and hormones.
 I know quite a few men suffer as well; take my father-in-law for example, he’s a retired rancher has similar painful thumb issues.
 My journey began over 12 years ago when tingling hands began waking me at night with strange sensations of nerves being pinched off and then what felt like blood rushing back into the bizarre numbness.
 At the same time, I began finding any hand work like gardening, weedeating, appliqué, knitting, or time spent rotary cutting my pieces for quilts was painful for my thumbs.

 Tip #3 Rest from hobbies.
-This definitely helps.
+Give your body a break, this definitely helps.

 Tip#4 Try Grastoning.
 I found this through a chiropractor in Austin and it really seemed to help, as long as I continued to receive the technique.

 Tip # 5 Climate matters!
 Moving from a fairly dry climate in Texas to a damp one in Portland, Oregon then onto a cold and wet one in Nashua, New Hampshire didn’t help the pain.
 Oh yeah, there’s a reason folks retire in Florida and not the cold northern climates.